 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

 As a Brit, I was a bit confused when I first saw biscuits on a menu in Savannah, Georgia.
 'Biscuit' to us Brits has a very different meaning from the US one - it's an all-encompassing term for crackers or cookies rather than a staple on the Southern meal table.
 US biscuits are - and I know this description might seem blasphemous or wrong to some - somewhere between a scone and a bread roll.

-While they have many variations, sweet potato biscuits are a common version in the South, but living in the Northeast, I decided to make a variation with produce more common to this area: parsnips.
+Biscuits have many variations, like sweet potato biscuits which are a common version in the South.
+I've experimented (like my butternut squash gruyere biscuits), but felt that living in the Northeast, I had to make a variation with parsnips at some time.